 Shrinkage is a significant issue for retailers.
 It results in billions in losses every year.
-The higher your shrink rate, the lower your profits.
-But retail shrinkage isn’t an inevitability in business.
+The higher your shrinkage rate, the lower your profits.
+Contrary to popular belief, however, retail shrinkage isn’t an inevitability in business.
 You can take steps to reduce it, like the ones detailed below.

 1. Know What Causes Retail Shrinkage

 Before you can reduce retail shrinkage, you have to know what’s happening.
 You might realize that your products or money are disappearing, but you might not know exactly why.

 There are three top causes of retail shrinkage:

 - Administrative errors, such as errors in pricing, bad record-keeping, or cash counting mistakes can all add up over time and cause a great deal of loss.

 - Employee theft is another common cause.
 In fact, it accounts for almost half of all retail shrinkage.
 You might think your employees are trustworthy, but many can steal from you given the opportunity—they might steal products, abuse their discounts, skim cash out of the register, or abuse refunds.

 - Customer theft, or shoplifting, is another cause of retail shrinkage that leads to billions in losses annually for retailers.
 In fact, losses neared $62 billion in 2019 alone.
 Customers may steal items, switch price tags, provide fake returns, or otherwise steal from the store.

 Taking these three top causes into consideration, you first need to know why you’re taking on heavy losses.
 Take a closer look at your finances and your inventory and try to understand where you’re losing out.